freitasgouvea/brownie-strategy-mix/README.md

-# Yearn Strategy Brownie Mix
+# Yearn Strategy Truffle Js

+!!!
+UNDER DEVELOPMENT !!!!

+Yearn Strategy Smart Contract with Truffle suit and tests.

+This project was forked from https://github.com/yearn/brownie-strategy-mix (brownie-phyton)

 ## What you'll find here